yagancadorin/middleware-cors/README.md

 1. Substitute the actual service URL with the Proxy URL

-1. Set the request method, query parameters, and body as usual
+2. Set the request method, query parameters, and body as usual

-1. Set the actual service URL in a header named 'Target-Endpoint'
+3. Set the actual service URL in a header named 'Target-URL'

-1. Send the request as usual
+4. Send the request as usual

 ## CORS Headers

 The proxy allows **all** origins, methods, and headers.
 You probably want to lock this down in a production environment.

 ## Other Headers

 The proxy currently passes the "Authorization" header to the target endpoint.
 You can modify the proxy to pass additional headers (or all of them).

+## Original Code

+Check out Christophe Coenraets and Todd Halfpenny [Simple CORS Proxy](https://github.com/ccoenraets/cors-proxy).

 ## Other Implementations